Spam and Egg Musubi

 Total Time: 1 hour

-• Extras: Egg, kimchi, seasoned green chiles, togarashi, furikake (rice sprinkles), picked radish, salsa macha, chili crunch
+Extras: Kimchi, seasoned green chiles, togarashi, furikake (rice sprinkles), picked radish, salsa macha, chili crunch

 Preparation for Spam & Egg Musubi

-1. Make your rice ahead of time.
+Make your rice ahead of time and let it cool to room temp.
 Click here to find my recipe on cooking perfect rice.
 Ensure your rice is room temperature or cooler when assembling, or you’ll end up with soggy nori.
-Account for cooling time if you are planning to make your musubis and you haven’t cooked your rice yet.
+To help speed up the process, fan your rice while mixing it with a rice paddle.

 Directions for Spam & Egg Musubi

-1. As your rice is cooling, cut each block of Spam into 8 pieces lengthwise.
-Marinate Spam in teriyaki sauce (at least 15 minutes, ideally 30).
+When your rice is cooking, cut each block of Spam into 8 pieces lengthwise.
+Marinate Spam in teriyaki sauce (at least 15 minutes, ideally 30) - either your store-bought or homemade sauce.

-2. Heat a non-stick pan to medium heat.
+Heat a non-stick pan to medium heat.
+Place the Spam slices into the pan and the rest of the teriyaki mixture.
 Fry the slices until they turned nice, dark and crispy, flipping halfway through.
-Add all the teriyaki mixture into the pan.

-5. Add two slices of spam and your eggs (or any additional toppings).
-Stick one more layer of rice on and press again.
+Add two slices of spam and your eggs (or any additional toppings).
+Add one more layer of rice on and press again.
 All of the ingredients should reach ~3/4 of the way to the top of the mold.

-6. Carefully remove the mold.
-Bring up the sides and seal with a little bit of water.
+Carefully remove the mold.
+Bring up the sides of the seaweed and seal with a little bit of water.

 Watch this video for a quick tutorial on assembling!